ai4se4ai-lab/YouTubeRetriver/README.md

 The application incorporates a sophisticated multi-agent system:

 1. **Data Analysis Layer (DAL)**
+   - Git Analysis Agent (A20): Analyzes Git repositories for code issues related to inclusivity, environmental sustainability, and ethics
    - Content Analysis Agent (A21): Processes YouTube data to extract themes and user interests
    - Knowledge Retrieval Agent (A22): Gathers relevant information to support analysis